percona/percona-server-mysql-operator/source/expose.rst

 type of the Service object by setting :ref:`mysql.primaryServiceType<mysql-primaryservicetype>` variable in the Custom Resource.

-The following example exposes the Primary node of the asyncronous cluster with the LoadBalancer object:
+The following example exposes the Primary node of the asynchronous cluster with the LoadBalancer object:

 .. code:: yaml